bjornregnell/reqeng-book/slides/02-func.md

   * A model of many possible event sequences
   * {\footnotesize\url{https://en.wikipedia.org/wiki/State_diagram}}

-* Interaction Diagrams
+* Interaction diagrams
   * Messages between the system and its surroundings
   * A model of one specific interaction scenario
   * {\footnotesize\url{https://en.wikipedia.org/wiki/Message_sequence_chart}}
   * {\footnotesize\url{https://en.wikipedia.org/wiki/Sequence_diagram}}

-* Data Flow Diagrams
+* Data-flow diagrams
   * Flow of input/output to/from functions
   * A model of how functions are connected with data stores
   * {\footnotesize\url{https://en.wikipedia.org/wiki/Data-flow_diagram}}